isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 **Synopsis:** Learn the ropes of launching a startup from Singaporean founders who have treaded the path on what worked and did not work for them in their startup development journey - be it coming up with a good business idea or getting market validation and scaling their idea.

+Learn about the speakers of this session and more details [here](https://www.switchsg.org/events/ees-session-3).

 #### Session 4: Learn the tips to expanding beyond Singapore’s shores!
 *21 September 2021*

 How is it like to **launch a startup overseas**?
 Get deep insights from **international startups** on the differences of Singapore's startup ecosystem compared to other countries.

 **Synopsis:** Find out from international startup founders on how a particular city's startup ecosystem differs from another, such as in terms of the support network and intermediaries it offers.
 This will determine the startups' access and cost to network building with other stakeholders.

+Discover the speakers of this fourth session and more details [here](https://www.switchsg.org/events/ees-session-4).

 #### Session 5: Entrepreneurship redefined at work
 *5 October 2021*